paddy-seismic/retreat/README.md

 Although **specifically designed as a GUI tool**, a command-line mode allowing RETREAT to run from a shell without either a GUI or web interface, has now been implemented.
 This may be useful in certain circumstances, such as analysis of existing archive data.

-Input options will be read from the **default_input_values.py** file in the *retreat/defaults* directory (see [default values section](#default-values)).
+Input options will be read from the **default_input_values.py** file in the *retreat/defaults* directory (see [default values section](#default-values)) or other supplied defaults file.
 Output messages in the log file will be displayed in the terminal window, and saved output figures will NOT be displayed in the GUI.

-To run the software in command-line mode, do the same as above, but give the ``-c`` argument, i.e. :
+To run the software in command-line mode, do the same as above, but give the ``-c`` flag or argument, i.e. :

 >```python3 -m retreat -c```